Shots Fired at Border Patrol Agents During Vehicle Pursuit in Arizona

 An alleged human smuggler opened fire on Tucson Sector Border Patrol agents during a vehicle pursuit Monday.
 The chase began after the alleged human smuggler sped through an immigration checkpoint south of Casa Grande, Arizona.

 Agents assigned to the Federal Route 15 immigration checkpoint observed a 2014 Ford Taurus approaching for inspection.
-The driver of the sedan failed to stop and the checkpoint and sped away initiating a pursuit from Border Patrol and other law enforcement agencies, according to information obtained from Tucson Sector Border Patrol officials.
+The driver of the sedan failed to stop at the checkpoint and sped away, initiating a pursuit from Border Patrol and other law enforcement agencies, according to information obtained from Tucson Sector Border Patrol officials.

 During the pursuit, the alleged smuggler reportedly fired multiple gunshots at the pursuing agents.
 No agents were hit, officials stated.